Chart Color Schemes

 Kariong is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Kariong's dwelling structures, as per the latest Census, consisted of 92.2% houses and 7.8% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Kariong stood at 25.1%, with the rest being mortgaged (52.3%) or rented (22.6%).
-The median monthly mortgage repayment was $2,080, below Sydney metro's average of $2,427.
-The median weekly rent figure was $450, compared to Sydney metro's $470.
-Nationally, Kariong's mortgage repayments were higher at $1,863 and rents substantially above the national figure of $375.
+Kariong dwelling structures, as per the latest Census, consisted of 92.2% houses and 7.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Kariong was at 25.1%, with mortgaged dwellings at 52.3% and rented ones at 22.6%.
+The median monthly mortgage repayment in Kariong was $2,080, below Sydney metro's average of $2,427.
+Median weekly rent in Kariong was $450, compared to Sydney metro's $470.
+Nationally, Kariong's mortgage repayments were higher at $1,863 and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing